shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 This isn't really cable management, but I couldn't think of a better title for this section 😅

 Connect the ESCs' BECs to the CC3D.
 The order will have to be changed later when setting up the CC3D so don't worry about that for now.
-I looped the cables through the holes in the top of the frame so they weren't hanging off the side of the copter.
+I looped the cables through the holes in the top of the frame so they weren't hanging off the side of the quadcopter.
 The white wire should face upwards.

 The receiver is quite straightforward to setup.
 The first cable has three leads, one for signal and two for power.
+This will go in the Channel 1 input of the receiver.
 The rest of the cables have only one signal lead.
 Just connect this in the order to which it is connected on the the receiver port side of the leads.

 The male connectors for the ESC can go right into the power distribution board.